Ambar

 Type: Heirloom

-Description: small decorative fruit with fiery red 'turban' and
+Description: small decorative fruit with fiery red 'turban' and and light peach-colored underside, weighs less than 1 lbs

 Cooking Uses: stuffed and baked as individual servings, or sliced up for stir fry or soup